How to Update macOS Apps Without MacUpdater

 For casual users who just want something that works: install Latest, run it every couple of weeks, and accept that you’ll occasionally need to manually update an app it missed.
 Free, takes five minutes to set up.

 For mixed setups where you want more coverage without learning the terminal: try Updatest.
 Paid, but a one-time purchase means no recurring cost, and the coverage is genuinely closer to what MacUpdater offered.
+Add Homebrew Cask underneath if you’re willing to install new apps through the terminal going forward.

 I’ve tried every alternative, and I haven’t settled on one yet, mostly because my damn perfectionism won’t let me accept anything less functional than MacUpdater was for me.
 Topgrade looks promising, but I haven’t fully baked it into my daily workflow yet.